 The Mulch Factor

-Soil polymers such as Broadleaf "P4" can aid in retaining water in sandy or very light soils.
+Soil polymers such as Broadleaf "P4", or Miracle-Gro Water Storing Crystals, or other brands, can aid in retaining water in sandy or very light soils.
 I wouldn't recommend using polymers for clay or heavy soils.
 Potted plants with a light potting soil especially benefit from polymers.
 These polymers swell up and hold water for extended periods of time, which is especially beneficial in extremely hot climates.

 The Bottom Line

 Common sense is the most important factor in watering your roses.
 If it's hot, they need more water.
 If it's cold, cut back on the amount of water.
 You simply need to be aware of their needs at any particular time in the various seasons.
 Too much water can make the foliage chlorotic and rot the roots.
 Too little water will cause the rose to produce few blooms and might even kill your rose in the long run.